Bill Phillips (economist): Phillips curve

 While at LSE, Phillips' work focused on British data and observed that in years when the unemployment rate was high, the rate of growth of nominal wages tended to be stable, or possibly fall.
 Conversely, when unemployment was low, wages rose rapidly.
 This sort of pattern had been noticed earlier by Irving Fisher, but, based on Phillip's intuition that “[w]hen the demand for labour is high and there are very few unemployed we should expect employers to bid wages rates up quite rapidly” and that firms would put up prices as a result, he published his own paper in 1958 on the relationship between inflation and unemployment, a relationship which became known as the Phillips curve.

 The Phillips curve can be written of terms of rate of growth of prices and unemployment.
 It was subject to the study of several Keynesian and neoclassical economists, especially in the context of the monetarist model by Milton Friedman and the new neoclassical macroeconomics by Robert Lucas.

-Several studies around the Phillips curve tried to understand whether it is possible or not for policy makers to exploit the Phillips curve, that is to accept a lower level of employment, and so an higher level of unemployment, in exchange of inflation stabilisation.
+Several studies around the Phillips curve tried to understand whether it is possible or not for policy makers to exploit the Phillips curve, that is to accept a lower level of employment, and so a higher level of unemployment, in exchange of inflation stabilisation.

 Nowadays there is still debate around this concept.